Install AGIC by using a new Application Gateway deployment

-The instructions below assume Application Gateway Ingress Controller (AGIC) will be installed in an environment with no preexisting components.
+The instructions in this article assume that you want to install the Application Gateway Ingress Controller (AGIC) in an environment that has no preexisting components.

 Please ensure the following command-line tools are installed:

-Follow the steps below to create a Microsoft Entra service principal object.
-Record the appId, password, and objectId values - these values are used in the following steps.
+Use the following steps to create a Microsoft Entra service principal object.

 az ad sp create-for-rbac --role Contributor --scopes /subscriptions/mySubscriptionID -o json > auth.json